Build a RAG from

 How Brainpack relates to RAG

-RAG is the foundation.
-Brainpack packages that foundation into a workflow teams can operate: structured knowledge, governance, portability, and repeatable deployment.
+RAG is the technical foundation.
+Brainpack turns that foundation into something teams can actually operate.

 Next steps

-2. Build
+2. Build a first RAG workflow

-Validate retrieval quality before adding complexity.
+3. Validate retrieval quality